Rabosa616/BSselector/README.md

 # Branching Strategy Selector project

 This repo contains the code of the ERNI-services git workflow &amp; Branching Strategy Selector (BSS).

-It also contains the (markdown-format) documents that were used to prepare 2 presentations: the author's MasterPiece presentation (February 2021), and the 2 twitch sessions that were broadcast to publicly showcase this project (September 2021).
+It allows to choose a Branching Strategy for a project according to its peculiarities.
+These peculiarities are used as selection parameters of the script, providing as output 1 or more suitable BSs, while highlighting which ones are not suitable (rejected).

 # the script